CyberNetRunner/CyberNetRunner/README.md

 # :octocat: Hello, my name is Hamlet!

-## I'm a junior back-end developer, have 19 y.o. and I'm from Russia.
-I have been coding since 2016.
+## I'm a junior back-end developer, have 19 y.o. and I'm from Russia. \n I have been coding since 2016.

 ### Hard skills:
  - Python